lsblakk/pystar/docs/webapp.rst

 .. code-block:: bash

-     cd ~/pystar
-     source bin/activate  # windows -> pystar\Scripts\activate.bat
     cd django_projects

-In the Friday setup portion of the workshop, you already saw how to use the ''django-admin.py'' command to start a project.
+In the Friday setup portion of the workshop, you already saw how to use the ``django-admin.py`` command to start a project.
 Let's go into it and start looking around.

 .. code-block:: bash

-    cd myproject
+    django-admin startproject myproject # if you haven't already got a my_project cd myproject

 Look at the files